-When the travel agent who sold me a Caribbean cruise found out we were docking in St. Maarten for a day, she perked right up.
+When the travel agent who sold me a Caribbean cruise realized we were docking in St Maarten for a day, she perked right up.

 “Ooh, I love St Maarten!” she enthused.
 “You can just jump right off the ship, and you’re on the beach!”
 She’d know, having worked on cruise ships all around the world for years, adding it was one of her favourite ports to dock in.